Bono’s Haters Strike Again: ‘Stop Trying To Save The World And Get Back To Being A Rock Star’

 “We’re proud to name that rock star, Bono, our first Man of the Year.”

 Glamour magazine is praising Bono for choosing to focus on the rights of women.
-The magazine says that when a celebrated male rock star – who could do anything with his own life – decides to fight for women’s equality, that’s “worth celebrating.”
+The magazine says that when a celebrated male rock star – who could do anything with his own life – decides to fight for women’s equality, it’s “worth celebrating.”

 Bono being honored with the award reminded many of his fans about one episode from NBC’s Parks and Recreation.
 In the episode in question, Ron Swanson, the main character, wins the Dorothy Everton Smythe Woman of the Year award.

 In the episode, the award committee explains to people, who’re clearly puzzled with their decision, that every year they honor a woman and “frankly, nobody cares.”
-But who can explain Glamour magazine’s dead-serious, no jokes involved, decision to honor Bono with the Women of the Year Award?
+But who can explain Glamour’s dead-serious, no-jokes-involved decision to honor Bono with the Women of the Year Award?

 Watch Bono Accept His “Ridiculous” Glamour Woman Of The Year Award